filrak/vsf/README.md

 While building Vue Storefront 2 we need to face many challenges known from previous version.
 Below you can find detailed informations about most important ones:

-**NOTE** Some solutions may slightly or highly chance if they fail to serve their purpose or prevent us from reaching any of project goals.
+**NOTE** Some solutions may slightly or highly change if they fail to serve their purpose or prevent us from reaching any of project goals.

 - [Maintainability]()
 - [Extendibility]()